yt-dlp/yt-dlp/README.md

     --no-restrict-filenames         Allow Unicode characters, "&" and spaces in filenames (default)
     --windows-filenames             Force filenames to be Windows-compatible
-    --no-windows-filenames          Make filenames Windows-compatible only if
+    --no-windows-filenames          Sanitize filenames only minimally
-                                    using Windows (default)
     --trim-filenames LENGTH         Limit the filename length (excluding extension) to the specified number of
                                     characters